Aliases for NFS1 Gene

 NFS1 (NFS1, Cysteine Desulfurase) is a Protein Coding gene.
 Diseases associated with NFS1 include Combined Oxidative Phosphorylation Deficiency 19 and Xanthinuria.
-Among its related pathways are Mitochondrial iron-sulfur cluster biogenesis and Metabolism of water-soluble vitamins and cofactors.
-GO annotations related to this gene include protein homodimerization activity and lyase activity.
+Among its related pathways are Metabolism and Metabolism of water-soluble vitamins and cofactors.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and lyase activity.
 An important paralog of this gene is SCLY.

 UniProtKB/Swiss-Prot for NFS1 Gene